vm-x-ai/vm-x-ai/docs/docs/core-components.md

 - **Provider**: The AI provider (OpenAI, Anthropic, Google Gemini, Groq, AWS Bedrock)
 - **Credentials**: Encrypted API keys or authentication tokens
 - **Capacity**: Custom capacity limits (e.g., 100 RPM, 100,000 TPM)
-- **Allowed Models**: Optional list of models that can be used through this connection
 - **Discovered Capacity**: Automatically discovered rate limits from the provider

 ### Key Features